oci-pronghorn/FogLight/README.md

 #### [Git](https://git-scm.com/)
 - which clones a template Maven project with the necessary dependencies already set up.
 #### [PuTTY](http://www.putty.org/)
-- which allows you to interact and control your device
+- which allows Windows OS to interact and control your device.

 ## Starting Your Own Project